-The group assembled at the intersection of Gravois and
+The group assembled at the intersection of Gravella and

-Lindbergh, near I-270.
-It figured that Gravois wasn’t even here, off to meet
+Limbell, near I-270.
+It figured that Gravella wasn’t even here, off to meet

-Slicking back his hair, Kirkwood gave his usual cocky smirk
+Slicking back his hair, Kirklan gave his usual cocky smirk

 as he approached the assemblage of his fellow spirits.
-Lindbergh gave his usual
+Limbell gave his usual

-trademark scowl at his “little brother”, which Kirkwood just ignored.
+trademark scowl at his “little brother”, which Kirklan just ignored.

 It was a bit of a motley crew tonight.
-Big Bend, the twins Laclede
+Grand Lane, the twins Locklon

-and Hanley, Lindbergh, Kirkwood himself, and to his surprise, Sunset Hills
+and Hector, Limbell, Kirklan himself, and to his surprise, Summer Town

 stood among them.
 The town spirit, standing taller than all of them, looked